Khao Sam Kaeo: Significance as a cultural port

 Khao Sam Kaeo served as a major cross-cultural port and center for trade of goods, materials, and culture.
 Analysis of goods at the site reveals that trade was not sporadic, leading to the adoption of foreign technology or ideas, but a socially significant, multicultural long term interaction.
 A key characteristic of trade at Khao Sam Kaeo is the culturally significant adoption of technology at the local level.
 Evidence also points to the possibility the South Asian and South Asian trained artisans actually adapted their work to fulfill the demand by Southeast Asia.
 Copper metallurgical typologies found at the site reflect Vietnamese, Southern Asian, and Han technologies, revealing the importance of Khao Sam Kaeo as a center of trade triangulation.

 Ceramic data reveal that techniques such as paddle impressions as well as polishing techniques found at the site have been linked to Sa-Huynh-Kalanay as well as the Philippines.
 Stone remains have also revealed the presence of foreign goods and raw materials from Taiwan and the Philippines.
 Complex connections between Khao Sam Khao and India can be seen through many technical wares as well as raw materials.
 Although some of the goods found in the archaeological record seem to have been foreign imports, many are produced with foreign techniques with local motifs.
 This complexifies the relationships between foreign influences and Khao Sam Kaeo.
 The relationships seemed to extend enough to create a long term impact upon local artisanship.
 The presence of goods crafted with local materials and foreign techniques also support the fact that foreign artisans stayed at Khao Sam Kaeo for periods of time.
 Trade at Khao Sam Khao extended beyond single interactions of import and export.
 Trade at this site included the trade of ideas, technology, and culture.
 Interactions between Southeast Asia and foreign cultures were highly complex, and showcased the non-colonial transfer of ideas.

+Hsiao-chun Hung and Peter Bellwood set the site in a network that carried nephrite around the South China Sea after about 500 BCE from a single known source, the Fengtian outcrop near Hualien in eastern Taiwan.
+Khao Sam Kaeo has yielded cut square blanks and drilled-out cores of that nephrite, which they read as finishing work on material shipped in ready-cut, and they call it the only documented production centre of the late first millennium BCE.
+Ornaments and cut fragments of green muscovite, so-called Mindoro jade, occur there alongside the Taiwan nephrite; the authors know of no source for it other than Mindoro Island in the Philippines.
+Incised and stamped pottery of the kind Wilhelm Solheim linked to Kalanay Cave in the central Philippines has been found at the site and in caves in Chumphon province.
+They suggest the site may have held enclaves of immigrants from India, southern Vietnam, Borneo or the Philippines, and add that whether any one group controlled the exchange system cannot be known.